This post may contain affiliate links. Please see our disclosure policy.

 This easy goat milk lotion recipe is amazing for the skin, super moisturizing, and creamy.
-Made with raw goat’s milk, shea butter, and coconut oil, this lotion is great for all skin types.
+Made with goat’s milk, shea butter, and coconut oil, this lotion is simple to make and will surely become a valued part of your skincare routine.

-My sister recently added a few goats to their little homestead and started milking them.
-The milk makes delicious smoothies, homemade kefir and can be enjoyed with a plate of cookies.
+My sister recently added a few goats to her little homestead and started milking them.
+The milk makes delicious smoothies, homemade kefir, and can be enjoyed with a plate of cookies.

-If you don’t have a relative with goats, you can find goats milk at most health food stores or farmer markets.
+If you don’t have a relative with goats, you can find goat’s milk at most health food stores or farmers’ markets.
 Either way, get some goat milk and make this lotion!
-I know you will love it, especially if you have sensitive skin.
+I know you will love it, and so will your skin.

 - Double boiler or a saucepan with a glass bowl